CelliesProjects/FFatSensor/README.md

 <br>In a console this would be: `new Date( 1564356928 * 1000 )`
 - `26.69,23.00,18.44` are the logged sensor temperatures at that time.
 #### Wait!
 There's more!
+- `sensor.startErrorLogging()`
-- `sensor.startErrorLogging()` starts sensor error logging to FFat.
+<br>Starts sensor error logging to FFat.
+- `sensor.stopErrorLogging()`
-- `sensor.stopErrorLogging()` stops sensor error logging to FFat.
+<br>Stops sensor error logging to FFat.
+- `sensor.isErrorLogging()`
+<br>Gives the current error logging state.

 Error logging writes to `sensor_error.txt`.
 <br>Error logging is based on calender time.

-Runs fine without FFat, but then you have no logging ofcourse.
+FFatSensor runs fine without FFat partition mounted, but then you have no logging ofcourse.

 #### Depends on:
 - ESP32 FFat library. (only needed to log to file)
-- ESP32 [OneWire](https://github.com/stickbreaker/OneWire) library by stickbreaker.
+- ESP32 [OneWire](https://github.com/stickbreaker/OneWire) library by Chuck Todd.
 <br>Use this library instead of the standard Arduino version which will not work for ESP32 MCUs.
 - ESP32 [Task](https://github.com/CelliesProjects/Task) by Neil Kolban.